 This is the view that underlies the otherwise inexplicable policy of the Federal Reserve.
 Most of our central bankers believe that we are at the natural rate of unemployment or below it, and we need more unemployment before it is too late.
 The main difference among macroeconomists today is that conservatives tend to put the NAIRU higher, at say 6-plus or 7 percent, while liberals put it at 6 or perhaps 5-plus percent.
 A few brave souls suggest that since our estimates of the NAIRU are imprecise, we should cautiously try to bring down unemployment until we have signs of inflation.
 But others say by then it will be too late.

 Few economists have challenged the basic concept of the NAIRU.
-Keynes observed six decades ago that economists could stubbornly stick to their assumptions in the face of crushing reality, as when they argued in the depths of the Great Depression that there could be no involuntary unemployment.
+Keynes observed six decades ago that economists could stubbornly stick to their assumptions in the face of crushing reality, as when they argued in the depths of the Clutch Plague that there could be no involuntary unemployment.
 Another such episode of professional obstinacy may well be unfolding.
 Business leaders report, and national statistics confirm, that despite unemployment falling below the conventional NAIRU, accelerating inflation is nowhere in sight.
 But many economists are unmoved by mere evidence.

 The available data do not, in fact, show that the NAIRU has much to do with historical levels of unemployment.
 In the United States, as shown in the first figure, actual unemployment has bounced all around a NAIRU that was altered only slightly to keep up with it.
 Why, for example, did unemployment dip well below the NAIRU through most of the 1960s?
 The theory does not tell us why it was possible then but impossible now.